spacemeat/humon/README.md

 Any kind of node can occupy any entry in any list.
 Lists don't have to contain nodes of a single kind; mix and match as you see fit.

 **Dicts are enclosed in {curly braces}.**
 Each dict entry must be a key:node pair.
 The node can be of any kind.
 Each key in a dict must be a string, and unique within the dict.
-There is no delimiting syntax between key:node pairs; just whitespace (maybe including commas) if needed for disambiguation.
+There is no delimiting syntax between key:node pairs; just whitespace (maybe including commas if you like) if needed for disambiguation.

 **Values are strings.**
 A value is a contiguous non-punctuation, non-whitespace string of Unicode code points, or a quoted string of Unicode code points.

-For non-quoted values, the first whitespace or punctuation character encountered ends the string, and begins a new token.
+For non-quoted values, the first unescaped whitespace or punctuation character encountered ends the string, and begins a new token.
 This obviously includes newlines.
 Quotes that are encountered *within* the string (but not the beginning) are included with it, and are not matched against any other quotes later in the string.
 So, `value"with'quotes` is tokenized as one whole token string.
 Backslashes can be used to escape punctuation characters or whitespace within an unquoted string.
 So, `value\ with\[\ crazy\ stuff \]` is tokenized as one whole token string.
 Backslashes do not escape newlines though; for that, use a quoted string.

 You can use any quote character (`'`, `"`, `` ` ``) to begin a string.
 It doesn't matter which you use; they all work the same way.
 A quoted string value starts after the quote, and ends just before the next corresponding, *unescaped* quote.
 The string can contain backslash-escaped quotes, like in most programming languages, and treats other kinds of quotes as normal token characters: